 A Little About Saint Louis and its Neighborhoods

-Saint Louis is the largest metro area in the state of Missouri.
-Its signature 630-foot Gateway Arch monument stands at the edge of the city, welcoming newcomers to enter through its towering walls.
-The city’s low cost of living (with houses at about half the cost of the rest of the country), strong job market, and low unemployment rate have made Saint Louis a secure home for many professionals and families.
+Saint Louis is the second largest metro area in the state of Missouri.
+Its signature 630-foot Gateway Arch monument stands on the river, welcoming newcomers.
+(The arch commemorates its role in pioneer times as the starting point for wagon trains, and Thomas Jefferson’s bargain buy of the Louisiana Purchase).
+The city’s low cost of living with houses ($167,000) at about half the cost of the rest of the country is a bargain too.
+The city’s strong job market, and super low unemployment rate (2.7%) have made Saint Louis a reassuring place for many professionals and families to live.

-Saint Louis is full of amazing places to live.
-The city is home to 79 distinct neighborhoods, each with its own vibe, culture, and offerings.
-With many growing and popular neighborhoods, you may be wondering where you should buy or rent.
+Saint Louis is home to 79 officially recognized neighborhoods, many with their own vibe, culture, and offerings.
+With so many growing and popular neighborhoods, you may be wondering where to start.
 Look no further.
 Below we’ll explore the 5 best neighborhoods in Saint Louis to get you started on your search for your new home.

 Central West End